learn-co-curriculum/fe-css-fundamentals/README.md

 `font-weight: normal | bold`

 Font weight specifies the thickness of text.
-You can provide a number 100 - 900 in hundreds only, or normal, bolder, or bolder.
+You can provide a number 100 - 900 in hundreds only, or normal, bolder, or boldest.

 `color: white | #FFF | rgba(255,255,255,1)`

-Colors discussed previously in detail, but it is one of my most used font properties.
+Colors were discussed previously in detail, but it is one of my most used font properties.
 You can provide a value in color name, hex, rgb, rgba, hsl, or hsla.

 `font: bold 1em/2em Arial, sans-serif`